![]() |

 i) identify in writing the individuals responsible for granting disaster privileges;

 ii) describe in writing the responsibilities of the individuals granting disaster privileges.
-The responsible individual is not required to grant privileges to any individual and is expected to make such decisions on a case-by-case basis at his or her discretion;
+The responsible individual is not required to grant privileges to any individual and is expected to make decisions on a case-by-case basis at his or her discretion;

 iii) describe in writing a mechanism to manage individuals who receive disaster privileges;